w3c/verifiable-credentials/_minutes/2023-12-05-vcwg-special.md

 … Mike also objected to the terminology?
 Not the feature?
 … Unless Orie changes his mind, I don't think we'll be able to get this in there.

-**mike:** This seemed to be changing established terminology for not commensurate benefit.
+**Michael Jones:** This seemed to be changing established terminology for not commensurate benefit.
 No proportional benefit.

 > *Dave Longley:* "envelopedVerifiableCredential" is better than "externallySecuredVerifiableCredential" based on length alone :).